1. Home

 Common questions: Refugees and asylum seekers in the UK

-Successive UK Governments have shut down nearly all ‘safe and legal’ routes to the UK.
-For some of the most common nationalities claiming asylum in 2024 (Pakistan, Afghanistan, Iran, Bangladesh and Syria), there are no schemes or visas in place for people to travel to the UK.
+Successive UK Governments have shut down nearly all safe routes to the UK.
+For the most common nationalities claiming asylum in the year ending March 2026 (Eritrea, Afghanistan, Iran, Sudan and Somalia), there are no schemes or visas currently in place for people to travel to the UK.

 Without these safe routes to reach the UK, people will continue to undertake dangerous and sometimes fatal Channel crossings.

-In the case of small boat crossings, many people are driven by family and language connections to reach the UK specifically.
+In the case of small boat crossings, many people are driven by family and language connections and other historical colonial ties to reach the UK specifically.
 But, without access to safe routes, they are forced to make the dangerous journey by sea.

-At the same time, conditions are dire for asylum seekers and refugees in northern France.
+At the same time, conditions are dire for people seeking sanctuary in northern France.

-MSF teams have been responding here since 2016 and treating people seeking safety in Calais.
+MSF teams have been responding here since 2016 and treating people seeking safety in Calais, Dunkirk and Paris.
 Our teams support unaccompanied children, and give psychological assistance to people who survive after a sinking when attempting to cross the Channel.

-A relatively small number of refugees may take onwards journeys from other European countries to the UK, because they have family here or because they speak English.
+A relatively small number of refugees may take onward journeys from other European countries to the UK, because they have family here or because they speak English.

 Despite much media coverage and political attention, small boats make up a very small proportion of total immigration to the UK.

-In the UK, refugees and asylum seekers with an active application or appeal are entitled to free NHS care, including primary and secondary healthcare.
+In the UK, refugees and people seeking asylum with an active application or appeal are entitled to free NHS care, including primary and secondary healthcare.
 Everyone is entitled to emergency treatment, but for refused asylum seekers and those without official immigration status, access to free care is more complicated.

 MSF, refugees and displaced people